Jawad-Mufti/Self-Steering-vehicle-Blue-Phenix/README.md

 ### Prerequisites:

-You need to install Docker for your platform
+- You need to install Docker for your platform
-You need to install docker-compose
+- You need to install docker-compose
-You have a recording file (.rec).
+ - You have a recording file (.rec).
-Building and testing the software module for your laptop (replay mode) This template folder contains everything you need to compile and run a C++ software component that uses OpenCV for image processing.
-We are using Docker to build and run the resulting binary.
+- Building and testing the software module for your laptop (replay mode)
+- This template folder contains everything you need to compile and run a C++ software component that uses OpenCV for image processing.
+We are using Docker to build and run - - the resulting binary.
+- use opendlv tool (from chalmers).

 Step 1: Assuming that you have a folder ~/recordings, where you have at least one .rec file from your experiments with Kiwi.